geo2a/frankoparsec/readme.md

 ### Parser as a combination of state and exceptions

 The first library treats parser as a combination of two effects: state of the input stream and exceptions.
-Source code can be found in `src/ParserCombo/Parser.fk` file.
+Source code can be found in file `src/Parser/Combination/Parser.fk` file.
-There is also a proof of concept parser of extremely simplified Markdown implemented on top of this library (look into `src/ParserCombo/MDparser.fk`).
+There is also a proof of concept parser of extremely simplified Markdown implemented on top of this library (look into `src/Parser/Combination/MDparser.fk`).

 ### Parser as a monolithic effect

-In directory `src/ParserMonolith/` you can take a look at my attempts to implement a monolithic parser effect in Frank.
-Unfortunately, I've run into limitations that are discussed in section 9 'Future Work','' Dynamic Effects' paragraph of latest (POPL'17) publication of Frank: there is no possibility to have existential types in effects signatures.
+Parser may be represented as a monolithic effect interface allowing to assign several different interpretations to parsers with different effect handlers.

+File `src/Parser/Monolithic/Parser.fk` has a simple example of such an effect for parsing.

 ## Running something

 As far as Frank doesn't have module system of any kind, you may ask your `cat` to grab some files and concatenate them for you.

 Take a look at the `run-examples.sh` file, something like that you should do to run anything with Frank.
-Take in mind that there must be at least one newline character between every two files you would like to cat.
+Keep in mind that there must be at least one newline character between every two files you would like to concatenate.

+Files in the directory `src/base` are a collection of standard functional programming primitives.